kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 ### Using OpenAPI reference from command line

-If you do not have Visual Studio you can use a package called `Microsoft.dotnet-openapi` which is available as a dotnet tool.
-You can install it with the command `dotnet tool install --local Microsoft.dotnet-openapi --version 7.0.4`

-You can then add the `OpenApiReference` by running the following command from your project directory
+You may wonder if it is as simple if you do not have Visual Studio as your IDE.
+It is; Microsoft published a dotnet tool for this exact reason.
+You can install it by running `dotnet tool install --local Microsoft.dotnet-openapi --version 7.0.4`.
+You can add the API specification by using a terminal from your project's directory and running the following command.

 ```shell
 dotnet dotnet-openapi add file ..\..\Api\Demo\bin\Debug\net7.0\Demo.json